Focus on hypothyroidism

 Thyroiditis

 Thyroiditis is the inflammation of the thyroid gland.
-It causes thyroid hormone to leak out into the blood, raising their overall levels and leading to hyperthyroidism.
+It causes thyroid hormone to leak into the blood, raising overall levels and leading to hyperthyroidism.

 Congenital hypothyroidism